vgkortsas/NLP_projects/Encoder_decoder_language_translation/README.md

 # Encoder-decoder architecture for language translation

 ## Project description
-Build an encoder-decoder architecture (without attention mechanism) to translate sentences from English to French.
+Build an encoder-decoder architecture, **without attention mechanism**, to translate sentences from English to French.

 This project is based on the programming assignment "Machine translation" of the Udacity Natural Language Processing Nanodegree.